coder/coder/examples/templates/kubernetes-multi-service/README.md

 ## Persistence

-Each container in this Kubernetes pod example will have their `/home/coder` directory persisted via the attached PersistentVolumeClaim.
+The `/home/coder` directory in this example is persisted via the attached PersistentVolumeClaim.
+Any data saved outside of this directory will be wiped when the workspace stops.